Residually many BV homeomorphisms map a null set onto a set of full measure

 \subsection{$W^{1,1}$ homeomorphisms}

 In \cite{HP} the authors prove that it is possible to approximate a $W^{1,1}$ homeomorphism uniformly and in the $W^{1,1}$ norm by piecewise affine homeomorphisms.
-Moreover in Proposition \ref{propphin} (1), it is equivalent to consider the variation $Var(\phi,Q)$ or the energy $\mathbb{E}(\phi)$, hence if one considers the metric space $(X,d)$ as defined in the previous subsection, for $p=1$, it is not difficult to adapt the arguments presented in Section \ref{s4}, to prove that the set of $W^{1,1}$ homeomorphisms mapping a set of measure smaller than $1/n$ in a set of measure larger than $1-1/n$ are open and dense.
-The issue here is that $(X,d)$ is not complete\footnote{A sequence of $W^{1,1}$ maps converging uniformly and with equi-bounded energies may converge to a map which is in $BV$ but not in $W^{1,1}$.} and the countable intersection of open dense sets might principle be empty.
+Moreover in Proposition \ref{propphin} (1), it is equivalent to consider the variation $Var(\phi,Q)$ or the energy $\mathbb{E}(\phi)$, hence if one considers the metric space $(Y,d_Y)$ as defined in the previous subsection, for $p=1$, it is not difficult to adapt the arguments presented in Section \ref{s4}, to prove that the set of $W^{1,1}$ homeomorphisms of $Q$ onto itself mapping a set of measure smaller than $1/n$ onto a set of measure larger than $1-1/n$ are open and dense.
+The issue here is that $(Y,d_Y)$ is not complete, because a sequence of $W^{1,1}$ maps converging uniformly and with equi-bounded energies may converge to a map which is in $BV$ but not in $W^{1,1}$.
+Hence the countable intersection of open and dense sets might in principle be empty.
 The completion of such space is a space of $BV$ homeomorphisms, with a uniform bound on the variation.
-However, such metric space is too large for $W^{1,1}$ homeomorphisms with zero Jacobian almost everywhere to be residual.
-Indeed in Theorem \ref{firstcat1}, we show that in such metric space any subset of the set of $W^{1,1}$ homeomorphisms is of first category\footnote{For the sake of brevity, we prove such statement in the metric space defined in the Introduction.
-The same can be done, with minor changes, in the completion of the metric space defined in the previous subsection, for $p=1$.}.
-Therefore it seems that Theorem \ref{main} is the best possible result of this type.
+However, such complete metric space is too large for $W^{1,1}$ homeomorphisms with zero Jacobian almost everywhere to be residual.
+Indeed in Proposition \ref{firstcat1}, we show that in such metric space the subset of $W^{1,1}$ homeomorphisms is of first category.
+For the sake of brevity, and since the result is not surprising, we prove such statement only in the metric space defined in the Introduction.
+The same can be done, with minor changes, in the completion of the metric space defined in the previous subsection, for $p=1$.

-\begin{theorem} Let $(X,d)$ be the metric space defined in the Introduction.
-Then the set $A$ of all $W^{1,1}$ homeomorphisms in $X$ is of first category. \end{theorem} \begin{proof} Define
+\begin{proposition} Let $(X,d_X)$ be the metric space defined in the Introduction.
+Then the set $A$ of all $W^{1,1}$ homeomorphisms in $X$ is of first category. \end{proposition} \begin{proof} Define